ExtendRealityLtd/VRTK/README.md

   play area.
 If it is unchecked then the teleported location will always be the centre of the play area even if the headset position is not in the centre of the play area.
+  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an obejct and notifies the teleporter that the destination is to be ignored so the user cannot teleport to that location.
+It also ensure the pointer colour is set to the miss colour.

 An example of the `SteamVR_BasicTeleport` script can be viewed in the scene `Examples/004_CameraRig_BasicTeleport`.
 The scene uses